DiegoBarMor/volgrids/README.md

 * standard ini files use ; instead of # for comments

 ## SMIFFER
+* implement a mode for quickly calculating the apbs inputs (assuming both "pdb2pqr" and "apbs" are installed)
+* add a new trimming operation for pocket sphere: remove points that are very far away from any atom
 * provide download links for the testdata folder
 * add flag for considering the structure's hydrogen atoms when calculating HBD smifs
 * document the .chem tables